-- give clear guidance before the assessment and feedback at the end - use the CTQ Forest School First Aid Assessment Criteria document - complete the CTQ Forest School First Aid Evidence Log - only cover the elements on the assessment criteria documents - allow the learner to carry out the task uninterrupted unless intervention is needed to prevent injury or danger.
-In this case the assessor should stop the learner immediately, invite the learner to explain the problem and refer the learner to retake the whole assessment - refer a learner who fails an assessment, giving the learner feedback on their performance, and assess them again on their next attempt - record whether each learner has passed the practical observation.
-Where a learner has referred on a task or element, Assessors must record: - o Which criteria the learner was referred on - o Why they were referred - o Whether they were able to pass on second attempt
+- give clear guidance before the assessment and feedback at the end - use the CTQ First Aid for Schools Assessment Criteria document - complete the CTQ First Aid for Schools Evidence Log - only cover the elements on the assessment criteria documents - allow the learner to carry out the task uninterrupted unless intervention is needed to prevent injury or danger.
+In this case the assessor should stop the learner immediately, invite the learner to explain the problem and refer the learner to retake the whole assessment - refer a learner who fails an assessment, giving the learner feedback on their performance, and assess them again on their next attempt. - record whether each learner has passed the practical observation.
+Where a learner has referred on a task or element, Assessors must record: - o Which criteria the learner was referred on - Why they were referred - o Whether they were able to pass on second attempt